wipmoore/wipmoore.github.io/_posts/2017-08-19-principles-of-microservices-by-sam-newman.markdown

     * Need to give the consumer time to change.
     * Co-existing endpoint:
       * A breaking API change results in a new endpoint.
-      * Old endpoint will be retired but gives consumers time.
+      * Old endpoints will be retired but gives consumers time.
   * When you can not break the contract:
     * Brand new version of the service.
     * Increases maintenance cost.